-When the issue of drug and alcohol addiction is examined from close perspective, a reality that becomes apparent is that it isn’t always a black-and-white subject filled with easy, one-word, multiple-choice answers.
+When the issue of drug and alcohol addiction is examined from a close perspective, a reality that becomes apparent is that it isn’t always a black-and-white subject filled with easy, one-word, multiple-choice answers.

 The specific causes of a person’s addiction can often have many influences: